EnderDragonEP/Transparent-Discord-Theme/README.md

 [How to install?](#how-to-install)

-## **Update Announcement**
+## Update Announcement

-* Feb 9, 2025 - **Discord has gone though a major update and the theme is now updated and added more user customizations!
+* **Feb 9, 2025** - **Discord has gone though a major update and the theme is now updated and added more user customizations!
 Downloding [new](https://raw.githubusercontent.com/EnderDragonEP/Transparent-Discord-Theme/main/Transparent.theme.css) theme file is required!**
 I'm still serving my compulsory military service, so bug fixes may be delayed.
 Feel free to submit an issue or reach out to me on Discord: [noobienoodle89](https://discordapp.com/users/209309988907253760)
-* Feb 12, 2025 - User reported that the transparent background did not work.
-A fix is on its way but may take some times...
+* **Feb 12, 2025** - User reported that the transparent background did not work.
+A fix is on its way but may take some times.
+* **Feb 15, 2025** - If window transparency is still not working after enabling the option in the respective patch, try reinstalling Discord and reapplying the patch to restore the background transparency effect.

 ---

-#### Default Discord theme but transparent
+*Default Discord theme but transparent*

-* Make sure you are using the Dark appearance in Discord `User Settings -> Appearance`.
+* Make sure you are using the Dark appearance in Discord `User Settings -> Appearance`

-* The `--custom-theme-mix-amount-base` value can letting you tweak the transparency of the theme.
+* The `--theme-base-color-amount` value can letting you tweak the transparency of the theme
+* `--background-color` allows you to change the background color
+* `--accent-color` allows you to change the accent color.
+Default is using accent color from your os

 Use [Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone) to achieve frosted glass look!